 Before you beginCreate a chart and select a dataset or sampleset metric, and save it to a dashboard.

 - Log in to the ExtraHop system through https://<extrahop-hostname-or-IP-address>.

 - At the top of the page, click Dashboards.

 Explorer to edit the chart by completing the following steps:

-- Select a dashboard containing the chart you want to edit.
+- From the dashboard dock, select a dashboard containing the chart you want to edit.

 - Click the chart title and select Edit.